 Ilan University, Israel)

-The chapter will examine contemporary literary works in Jordan and the style of writing that characterizes them.
-The discussion will focus on questions such as whether writing in Jordan is free and liberal, whether the issues are just social issues or also political issues and how this is related to maintaining stability in Jordan.
+This chapter will examine contemporary literary works in Jordan and their unique style of writing.
+The discussion will focus on questions such as whether writers enjoy a free and liberal climate, whether they write exclusively about social matters, or also about political issues, and how this is related to maintaining the country’s stability.

 Conclusion